munozarturo/munozarturo.com/content/projects/mockupforge.md

 Mockup Forge was&mdash;mostly&mdash;an experiment.
 An experiment to test how well I could use Docker to build a microservice.
 An expement which I could only run after installing a linux distro on my old PC because I was too cheap to shell out a Ben Franklin to upgrade my Windows 10 Home&copy; to Windows 10 Pro&copy;.

-Mockup Forge is nothing but a VM running a Flask application that uses a locally installed copy of [GIMP](https://www.gimp.org/) to manipulate photoshop files I stole from the internet to generate mockups with images other people stole from the internet.
+Mockup Forge is nothing but a VM running a Flask application that uses a locally installed copy of [GIMP](https://www.gimp.org/) to manipulate photoshop files that *I* stole from the internet to generate mockups with images other people *will* steal from the internet.

 Like this wonderfull mockup of 1928 Mickey on a white T-shirt.
 Which, I would like to note, is not infringing on Disney's copyright because the original, 1928 Mickey Mouse is now part of the public domain.